Vehicle modifications and registration class

 Modifications that change a registration from 'Passenger' class to 'Commercial' class

-Cars (Part 106.2 (e)) - you can register your car in the 'Commercial' class if all the seats behind the driver are removed.
+Cars (Part 106.2 (e)) - you can register it in the 'Commercial' class if all the seats behind the driver are removed.
 Instead of the seats, you must install a permanent box or permanent rack to carry cargo.

-Station Wagons and Vans (Part 106.2 (f)) - you can register your station wagon or your van in the commercial class if all the seats and all the seat fittings behind the driver are removed completely.
+Station Wagons and Vans (Part 106.2 (f)) - you can register it in the commercial class if all the seats and all the seat fittings behind the driver are removed completely.

 Modifications that change a registration from 'Commercial' class to 'Passenger' class

-Vans (Part 106.3 (d)) - you can register a van in the 'Passenger' class if the van has
+Vans (Part 106.3 (d)) - you can register it in the 'Passenger' class if the van has

-- at least one side window behind the driver
+- at least one side window behind the driver, and

-- at least one seat or set of seat fittings that is installed behind the driver
+- at least one seat or set of seat fittings that is installed behind the driver, or

 - camping equipment that is installed behind the driver.